 She holds a BA in International Relations and Latin American Studies and a MS in Organizational Leadership and is a Southwest Folklife Fellow focusing on Participatory Action Research and an Intercultural Leadership Institute Fellow focusing on interculturality in the field of arts & culture.
-She co-leads, Kalpulli Ayolopaktzin, a transnational inter-tribal group of families preserving Anahuaka teachings and participate with the Wind & Warrior Sacred Waters Pilgrimage to heal colonial trauma through ritual solidarity across Black/Indigenous diaspora.
-She is a veteran Bgirl/Hip Hop dancer, a wife, and most importantly a Mami passionate about healing intergenerational/colonial trauma through matriarchal leadership and resiliency.
+She co-leads, Kalpulli Ayolopaktzin, a transnational inter-tribal group of families preserving Anahuaka teachings and participates with the Wind & Warrior Sacred Waters Pilgrimage healing colonial trauma through ritual solidarity across Black/Indigenous diaspora.
+She is a veteran Bgirl/Hip Hop dancer with IllMILF crew, a wife, and most importantly a Mami passionate about healing intergenerational/colonial trauma through matriarchal leadership, folklore preservation and cultural resiliency.